WE REGRET THAT ALL REHEARSALS ARE CURRENTLY CANCELLED UNTIL SEPTEMBER 2021 DUE TO THE COVID-19 SITUATION.

 The Wing Singers were awarded the bronze medal (with commendation) in the competition for community choirs at the 2019 Milton Keynes Festival of the Arts, held on 15 March, after which the adjudicator included in his critique: ‘Surely every person in this choir is the richer for being part of it.’

 Competing for the first time at this prestigious Festival on 9 March 2018, The Wing Singers came FIRST in the Class for Open Community Choirs with more than 21 singers.

-The Wing Singers choir is registered as a beneficiary of the Aylesbury Vale District Council Lottery (Vale Lottery), that was established in 2015 to help raise funds for community causes.
+The Wing Singers choir is registered as a beneficiary of the Buckinghamshire Lottery, that has been established to help raise funds for community causes.
 Of every £1 lottery ticket purchased, 50p will come to the choir if the purchaser elects to support it.
-To play, go to http://www.valelottery.co.uk
+To register to play, go to http://www.Buckinghamshire Lottery.co.uk

 In both 2015 and 2016 The Wing Singers received funds from the Aylesbury Vale Community Chest, a now discontinued community grants scheme that was run jointly by AVDC and VAHT.